This guide looks at the importance of Air-Conditioning Preventative Maintenance Plans and how to prolong the life cycle of your beloved HVAC systems.

 Air Conditioning HVAC systems play a key part in most commercial businesses for both it’s employees and customers.
 Business owners and facility managers should know the importance of planned preventative maintenance (PPM) and have a plan set in place to ensure a pleasurable atmosphere and environment.

-There can be times where business owners neglect their HVAC systems over time as everything appears to be working fine and running smoothly from the outside.
+There can be times where business owners neglect their Air Conditioning HVAC systems over time as everything appears to be working fine and running smoothly from the outside.
 However, without properly inspecting the inside of the AC system, minor problems that could have easily been fixed may cause damage in the long-term which are beyond repair.
 A broken / faulty AC system can cause havoc amongst employees, where hot weather can make environments unbearable.
 Therefore it is important to any business owner to ensure their AC systems are in perfect working order – all year round.

 Air Conditioning systems are great, especially when they work efficiently and provide clean and cool airflow to your business or workplace.
 However over time, just like any mechanical system, there is the potential possibility of a buildup of dirt and debris which can affect your AC units ability to perform efficiently.